GreptimeTeam/docs/docs/user-guide/cli-repl.md

 Using foo
 [foo] >
 ```
-- Create table.
-The REPL supports multi-line input (just to remember to end your input in semicolon to make it a valid SQL):
+- To create a table.
+REPL supports multi-line input (remember to end your input with a semicolon to make it a valid SQL statement):
 ```text
 [foo] > create table t(
   x STRING,